Following Bruce Brown's Astonisher.com column

 OK, now a moment of cold reality.
 Despite all the celebration of murder in America, the big picture is much worse today for America than it was on September 11, 2001, when bin Laden's operatives took down the World Trade Center, and murdering bin Laden DOES NOT HELP America, or its prospects going forward.

-A decade after September 11, we have a proliferation of atrocity-laced wars that we cannot win -- Iraq and Afghanistan and Libya and now Pakistan -- as America's permanent Republican/Demcocrat government repeats George W. Bush's horrific playbook blunders, this time with a black quarterback on a scholarship.
-And as with Bush, Obama shows little stragetic sense of the global geo-political situation beyond a juvenile conviction that two wrongs absolutely, positively DO make a right!
+A decade after September 11, we have a proliferation of atrocity-laced wars that we cannot win -- Iraq and Afghanistan and Libya and now Pakistan -- as America's permanent Republican/Demcocrat government repeats George W. Bush's horrific playbook blunders, this time with a black quarterback.
+And as with Bush, Obama shows little strategic sense of the global geo-political situation beyond a juvenile conviction that two wrongs absolutely, positively DO make a right!

 And so, you see, killing bin Laden actually gives al Qaeda what it wants.
 Bin Laden gets to go out a martyr, and as such he lives on eternally as a force against the Americans, AND the Islamic world is further destabilized!